pydesc/PyDesc/doc/cookbook.md

 Different representation have different features that might be interesting for users, but may require calculation and are not read from file directly.
- PyDesc distinguishes between pseudoatoms (points) and other features (so called "dynamic features").
+ PyDesc distinguishes between pseudoatoms (points) and other features (so-called "dynamic features").
  While implementing new class, it is possible to add algorithms that should be performed to get them.